Longforyou/CohesiveForce/README.md

 For a new organic compound, in <b>debye_model.py</b>, modify line 17 to specify the molecular weight of the new molecule; line 31 to load new ADP values; and line 49 to change the name of the saved file.
 Optionally you may change <b>MEF</b> to your compound's acronym.

 <b>Note</b>: the code is written for Python 2.7 environment.
-I suggest stay at py27 environment after PDF model fit; and run this Debye model fit code.
+I suggest stay at py27 environment after PDF model fit; and run this code for Debye model fit.